Best Apple Black Friday 2024 deals on iPhones, AirPods, iPads, MacBooks and watches

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-It’s officially sale season, and the biggest shopping event of the year has kicked off.
-And you can bite into the best Apple Black Friday deals on AirPods, iPhones, iPads and more.
+It’s officially sale season, and the biggest shopping event of the year is well under way And you can bite into the best Apple Black Friday deals on AirPods, iPhones, iPads and more.
 This is my eighth year covering Black Friday sales, and I’ve seen some of the biggest price drops of the year.
 Whether you’re upgrading your tech or grabbing a gift, it’s the perfect time to snap up a deal.

 Stores big and small, from Amazon, Currys and Argos to John Lewis and Very, have been busy slicing prices this Black Friday, not just on Apple devices.
 There are lots of Black Friday price cuts across a whole host of tech, including laptops, TVs, headphones and more.
 You can also find discounted home appliances – from coveted air fryers and dehumidifiers to vacuum cleaners (the robot variety included) and heated clothes airers.